sleak-lbl/weekly-emails/items/nug.md

-### Join Us for the NUG Meeting, this Thursday 17 February, 11am PT
+### Join Us for the NUG Meeting, this Thursday 17 March, 11am PT

 The NUG monthly meeting is a forum where NERSC and its users can celebrate successes, discuss difficulties and learn from each other.

-Our September meeting is **this Thursday, 17 February, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
-Our topic-of-the-month is tentatively **How to use and contribute to NERSC documentation for users**.
+Our September meeting is **this Thursday, 17 March, at 11am** (Pacific time), at <https://lbnl.zoom.us/j/285479463>.
+This week Oliver Schulz from Max Planck Institute for Physics will demonstrate how to use Shifter containers at NERSC in combination with Visual Studio code running on your local system/laptop to implement an efficient and fully transparent remote development workflow, with all the tools and functionality that developers now expect from a modern IDE.
-NERSC's user-facing documentation at docs.nersc.gov is generated from Markdown-formatted text documents in a public Git repository, that you can proposed edits to.
-In this talk we will give an overview of what you find in NERSC user docs, and how you can contribute.

 Our agenda for this month is:

 - **Win-of-the-month:** open discussion for attendees to tell of some